Welcome to PLR

 For more information on why this will be the case please follow this link

-Please note - If you have used PLR before May 2021 your existing account has been migrated to a British Library Online Account.
+If you used PLR before May 2021 your existing account has been upgraded to a British Library Online Account.

 The first time that you log on you need to reset your password following these steps;

-- Please do not press continue, instead close the window and open the ‘Reset your British Library Online account password’ email and open the link
+Please do not press continue, instead open up the 'Reset your British Library Online account password' email and open the link to choose your new password.
+Once you've reset your password, you can come back to https://plr.bl.uk/login and access your account.

 If you are unable to log on DO NOT create a new British Library account please contact us on 01937 546030 or email us at firstname.lastname@example.org